 Audience-centered programs and media must be dynamic and flexible, with intentional design and clear purpose.
-A cohesive experience for the audience is achieved by exploring an essential question or relevant idea supported by a purposeful interpretive framework.
-Essential questions are based on understanding of the resource, audience and the broader social context.
+Exploring an essential question or relevant idea supported by a purposeful interpretive framework creates a cohesive experience for the audience.
+Understanding the resource, audience, and the broader social context are all important factors to consider when creating essential questions.